Introduction to financial statement analysis

 Basics of Profit and Loss Account (P/L)

-A profit and Loss account is a financial statement that summarizes the revenues, expenses, and net income of a company during a specific period of time.
-It is also known as an income statement.
-The profit and loss account is used to assess a company’s financial performance and health.
+A Profit and Loss Account, also known as an income statement, is a financial statement that summarizes the revenues, expenses, and net income of a company during a specific period of time.
+The Profit and Loss Account is used to assess a company’s financial performance and health.
 It typically includes line items such as sales, cost of goods sold, operating expenses, and net income.

 Basics of Cash Flows